fdoyle6/Summer-IDS-Lab/README.md

 is in here will be the same form as it is in the hidden programs.

 ### File Descriptions:
+  - udssc_car-with_sensors - the code that the SSC uses in its cars to run experiments, with a few small changes (listed in Arduino_Code_Addition.ino and Pi_Sensor_Script_Addition.py, below) to allow for sensor measurements, relays, and recordings.
+See below for more details.

   - Arduino_Code_Addition.ino - A few lines of code to be added to the Arduino that performs the low level controls for the system so it would record data from the sensors in the car (from a Zumo 32U4) and send it to the Raspberry Pi that wirelessly connects with the CCS.
-  This was used in the file at ./udssc_car-with_sensors/V4Car/V4Car.ino .
+  This was used in ./udssc_car-with_sensors/V4Car/V4Car.ino .

   - Pi_Sensor_Script_Addition.py - The additions to the code that already runs on the RasPi during an experiment.
 This extra code allows the Pi to accept and save data from the Arduino